Related Web Sites

 Preparing for the Job Search and Finding Employment

 Employment of registered graduate students as Graduate Teaching Assistants is governed by the provisions of the Collective Agreement between the University and the Public Service Alliance of Canada.
 Through periodic negotiations with the University, the Graduate Teaching Assistants' (GTA) Union established the Collective Agreement which defines GTA working conditions, compensation, and benefits.
 Click here to view the Collective Agreement and the GTA Handbook on the Union's web site.
 Teaching Assistants are paid monthly, by direct deposit, on the second last banking day of the month.
 Click here to Sign In on the Human Resources' web site to view your pay information, update your banking information, or update your mailing address.

 Other funding may take the form of a Graduate Research Assistantship funded by research grants held by faculty members or a Department Sessional Teaching position, which can provide valuable experience for individuals interested in pursuing academic careers.
 Normally, students will not be permitted to teach a course before writing their comprehensives.
-Graduate Research Assistants and Sessional Instructors are paid, by direct deposit, on the second last banking day of the month.

 Western Graduate Research Scholarship funding will be applied directly to your tuition.
 The balance, where applicable, will be paid by direct deposit in the first month of each term (September, January, May).